-- Store finished herbal salt in small jars and keep it in the refrigerator.
+- Store finished herbal salt in small jars and keep in the refrigerator.

-- Always use caution when working with Chili peppers such and/or Red pepper flakes.
+- Always use caution when working with Chili peppers and/or red pepper flakes.
 Protect hands and eyes from irritation using gloves and protective eyewear.
 Avoid inhaling freshly ground Chilis when opening your food processor.

 - Don’t have Himalayan pink salt in your pantry?
 Do you only use sea salt on your table?
 It is okay to use another type of salt for the Chili Garlic Salt recipe listed above.
 I personally like using pink salt due to its beautiful color, but please feel free to substitute different salts for either recipe, as it’s fun to try different variations.